-Evidence: The Common Law and Federal Evidence, 6th edition
+Evidence: The Common Law and Federal Evidence, 6d

 In the same tradition of prior editions, this Sixth Edition examines and presents each evidence topic in the following format: